holloaron/bosch_ASDIIE/README.md

 |  left     3 |

 The objects are represented by brightness .
 The black points are the base points of the map , the second brightest points are rewards and the brightest is our agent , who can be controlled by the given keys .

+Second Task: Update the Code to satisfy Clean Code  .